grassmunk/Chicago95/INSTALL.md

 - Uncheck "Show shadows under dock windows."
 - Uncheck "Show shadows under regular windows."

+#### GTK Overlay Scrollbars
+Note: You may have to enable `view hidden folders` in your file manager to see hidden files.

+GTK Overlay Scrollbars can be disabled from the `.xsessionrc` file located in the `Extras/override` folder.

+Copy the .xsessionrc file into your user directory `/home/$USER/` or append the contents if you already have a .xsessionrc file.

+Log out then log back in.

 ####  Icons
 To install the icons copy the folders `Icons/Chicago95` and `Icons/Chicago95-tux`to `~/.icons`.